top of page

 What do I need to do before you design my website?

-Once we have discussed your business and website requirements, I send you a comprehensive design and content questionnaire, which takes the pain out of working out what you want on your site.
+Once we have chatted about your business and website requirements on a call, I send you an easy to follow design and content questionnaire, which takes the effort out of working out what you want on your site.

-I have access to thousands of royalty-free, professional images, so please do not spend hours trawling the web for the perfect image, if you cannot find what you need.
+I have access to thousands of royalty-free, professional images, so please do not spend hours trawling the web for the perfect image, if you are not certain of what you want.

 9.